 - There are 4 clusters of double crochet, with 3 chains between each cluster.

-- Into this same corner space (made up of 3ch), work another 2 double crochet.
+- Into this same corner space, work another 2 double crochet.

 - In the last corner space, work 3 double crochet and 3 chains.